 Review the installed dependencies and decide if updating them makes sense.

 Updating dependencies is vital for security but can lead to a broken website.
 Handy UI indicators clearly show you if updating is likely to cause trouble (major updates are riskier than minor ones).
-Coming soon: Indicators also show if there are security issues with the installed version.

 - Your website will automatically use the PHP version specified in composer.json.